smycynek/baby-shape-swipe/README.md

 Tap, swipe, or shake to see different shapes and colors.

-* Swipe in different directions to get squares, rectangles, triangles, circles, or elipses.
+* Swipe in different directions to get squares, rectangles, triangles, circles, or ellipses.
 * Tap or shake to get a random shape.
 * Two-touch tap to toggle the grid on and off.
 * Change color palette in settings